 What is Universal Credit?

-Universal Credit (UC) is a new means-tested benefit.
+Universal Credit (UC) is a means-tested benefit that has been rolled out nationally since December 2018.
 It will eventually replace the 'legacy' benefits listed below by migrating existing claimants to UC:

 - Income-based Jobseeker’s Allowance

 - Housing Benefit

 If you currently receive these benefits, you will continue to receive payments as normal for the time being.
 Your local Jobcentre Plus or Tax Credits office will let you know when your benefit will be replaced by Universal Credit.

 Am I eligible for Universal Credit?